tomatensaus/DeyeSolarDesktop/TELEGRAM_SETUP.md

-Now look in Home Assistant --> settings->System->logs You should see an error message to say that "Unauthorized update - neither user id #yourChatID nor chat id #anotherId is in allowed chats: copy your chatID into configuration.yaml, there are 2 places I documented where it should be placed
+Now look in Home Assistant --> settings->System->logs You should see an error message to say that "Unauthorized update - neither user id #yourChatID nor chat id #anotherId is in allowed chats: copy your chatID into your [packages/telegram.yaml], there are 2 places I documented where it should be placed
 ```
 Restart Home Assistant
 ```